mkazuyuki/docs/vMA-cluster.md

 ## Overall Setup Procedure
 - Creating VMs (*vma1* and *vma2*) one on each ESXi
-- Install vCLI and EC on them.
+- Install CentOS, vCLI and EC on them.

 ## Procedure

 ### Creating VMs on both ESXi

-- Download CetOS 6.6 (CentOS-6.6-x86_64-minimal.iso) and put it on /vmfs/volumes/datastore1/iso of esxi1 and esxi2.
+- Download CetOS 7.6 (CentOS-7-x86_64-Minimal-1810.iso) and put it on /vmfs/volumes/datastore1/iso of esxi1 and esxi2.

 - Run the below script